 Bees are one of the many insects in the world that can produce something that is beneficial to all of us.
 We obtain honey from these bees and as we all know, honey is an important food for human beings.
-Since ancient times, honey is used for treating several diseases, and it is an antioxidant, therefore beekeeping, another term for apiculture is a very important activity.
+Since ancient times, honey is used for treating several diseases, and it is an antioxidant, therefore beekeeping is an important activity.

 The word ‘apiculture’ comes from the Latin word ‘apis’ meaning bee.
-So, apiculture or beekeeping is the care and management of honey bees for the production of honey and the wax.
-In this method of apiculture, bees are bred commercially in apiaries, an area where a lot of beehives can be placed.
-Apiaries can be set up in areas where there are sufficient bee pastures – usually areas that have flowering plants.
+So, apiculture or beekeeping is the care and management of honey bees for the production of honey and wax.
+In this method, bees are bred commercially in apiaries, an area where a lot of beehives can be placed.
+Usually, apiaries are set up in areas where there are sufficient bee pastures – such as areas that have flowering plants.

 Importance of Beekeeping